 Thanks to Martin Wilson and Willz Martin for the info.
 Dan Clearwater for the photos, plus Hugh Canard and Deane Parker for peer review of the page.

 View Larger Topographic Map

-Scout the takeout first!
-From the Heaphy Track carpark, go about 50m along the track then scout the take out spot.
-It’s difficult to notice from the river, so its worth the time spent here.
-(If you miss it, you can scramble up Fossil Creek, or exit to the road at Walsh Creek)
+The take out isn’t super obvious from the river, so its worth seeing what it looks like from the river before beginning your trip..
+(If you miss it, you can scramble up Fossil Creek (scrubby), or exit to the road at Walsh Creek)